 You should ensure that you understand the specific research that is required for each assessment piece and recognise that if you merely meet this minimum requirement, you will receive the minimum grade for demonstrated research.
 Your attention is drawn to the University's stated position on plagiarism.
 THE WORK OF OTHERS, WHICH IS INCLUDED IN THE ASSIGNMENT MUST BE ATTRIBUTED TO ITS SOURCE.
 A full list of references must be submitted as part of the assessment.
-Your assignment will be marked on the following criteria; detailed marking rubrics are available in Moodle:
+Your assignment will be marked on the following criteria; detailed marking rubrics are available in Moodle: Reflective essay:

-- Essay: Demonstration of reflective writing through inclusion of description, interpretation, and evaluation in appropriate proportions 20% - Essay: Demonstration of candid and critical reflection on specific key incidents directly linked to effectiveness of practice and learning from Masters course 20% - Essay: Clear conclusion demonstrating application of learning to future career 10% - Presentation: Clear overview of internship, and presentation of key incidents and key learning 10% - Presentation: Professional presentation delivery 10% - Presentation: Visually appealing, stand-alone poster with all required components 5% - Progress reports 25%
+- Demonstration of reflective writing through inclusion of description, interpretation, and evaluation in appropriate proportions 20% - Demonstration of candid and critical reflection on specific key incidents directly linked to effectiveness of practice and learning from Masters course 20% - Clear conclusion demonstrating application of learning to future career 10%

+Presentation:

+- Clear overview of internship, and presentation of key incidents and key learning 10% - Professional presentation delivery 10% - Visually appealing, stand-alone poster with all required components 5%